-Efficacy: A study in 60 overweight women showed that those who took 176 mg of saffron extract per day experienced a significant reduction in snack and lost more weight than women on a placebo pill.
+Efficacy: A study of 60 overweight women showed that those who took 176 mg of saffron extract per day experienced a significant reduction in snacks and lost more weight than women on a placebo pill.

-While these results are promising, larger and longer-term studies must be conducted to understand saffron’s role in appetite reduction and weight loss.
+While these results are promising, more extensive and longer-term studies must be conducted to understand saffron’s role in appetite reduction and weight loss.

-Some evidence supports the use of saffron extract as a way to reduce hunger and lose weight.
+Some evidence supports using saffron extract to reduce hunger and lose weight.

-Guar gum is a type of fiber derived from the Indian bean, or Cyamopsis tetragonoloba.
+Guar gum is a fiber derived from the Indian bean or Cyamopsis tetragonoloba.

 How it works: Guar gum acts as a bulking agent in your gut.
 Suppresses appetite by slowing digestion and increasing feelings of fullness.

-Efficacy: One study found that consuming 2 grams of guar gum per day resulted in significant reductions in hunger and a decrease in snacking between meals by 20%.
+Efficacy: One study found that consuming 2 grams of guar gum per day resulted in significant reductions in hunger and decreased snacking between meals by 20%.

-Other studies show similar results, indicating that guar gum may be effective in reducing cravings and total calorie intake.
+Other studies show similar results, indicating that guar gum may effectively reduce cravings and total calorie intake.